padobrik/padobrik/README.md

 **Hey there!**

-My name is Fedor, I am ML engineer, playboy, my mom's pride, and very talented person.
+My name is Fedor, I am programming entusiast.

 Now doing my Master's degree at Peter the Great Saint Petersburg Polytechnic University in Biomedical Informational Systems and Technologies.
 The vast part of my free time I spend to do some code with machine learning applications.
 Also, I am trying to study Web development, but it is just a hobby at the moment.